elastic/search-ui/packages/react-search-ui/README.md

 />
 ```

-You could also accomplish this with a functional component:
+You could also accomplish this with a functional Component:

 ```jsx
 const PagingInfoView = ({ start, end }) => (